Death and state funeral of George VI: Procession and lying in state

-Before arrival in London the Imperial State Crown was placed, on a cushion, on top of the coffin.
+Before arrival in London the Imperial State Crown was placed on a cushion atop the coffin.
 The coffin was carried from the train by eight Grenadier Guards and placed onto a green-painted gun carriage, the same as had been used for the funeral procession of George V. Elizabeth II, Queen Elizabeth The Queen Mother and Princess Margaret followed the coffin on foot to the outside of the station and then boarded a car to travel to meet Queen Mary at Buckingham Palace.
 The King's coffin was drawn in procession to Westminster Hall where it was to lie in state.
 The coffin was drawn on a gun carriage by the Kings' Troop, escorted by an officer and ten men of the Grenadier Guards, preceded by mounted police.
 The Dukes of Gloucester and Edinburgh followed the coffin on foot, followed by members of George VI's royal household.
 The procession route was via Kingsway, Aldwych, Trafalgar Square and along Whitehall (where military officers in the procession saluted The Cenotaph) to Westminster Hall, part of the Palace of Westminster.

 Crowds lined the route and to create space for them to stand the rhododendrons in Parliament Square were pulled up.
 The procession was broadcast on television, the first time that part of a royal funeral had this treatment, and also by radio.
 The BBC radio commentary by Richard Dimbleby has since received comment for its poignancy.
-Historian D. R. Thorpe considered that the funeral helped spark the mass purchase of television sets, usually ascribed to Elizabeth II's coronation the following year.
+Historian D. R. Thorpe considered that the funeral helped spark the mass purchase of television sets, usually ascribed to both the Eisenhower inauguration in Washington and Elizabeth II's coronation the following year.